Delaware Lemon Law: Your Complete Legal Guide

 | Unauthorized modifications | Nonconformity resulted from unauthorized modifications or alterations | Show defect existed before modifications or is unrelated |

 Delaware law specifically addresses dealer liability in lemon law cases.
 Under 6 Del.
-C. § 5003(e), no authorized dealer shall be held liable by the manufacturer for any refunds or automobile replacements in the absence of evidence indicating that dealership repairs have been carried out in a manner inconsistent with the manufacturer’s instructions.
+C. § 5003(e), no authorized dealer may be held liable by the manufacturer for any refunds or automobile replacements unless there is evidence that the dealership carried out repairs in a manner inconsistent with the manufacturer's instructions.

-This provision protects dealers who follow manufacturer repair procedures while ensuring that manufacturers cannot escape liability by blaming dealer repair work.
+This provision protects dealers who follow manufacturer repair procedures.
+At the same time, it prevents manufacturers from escaping liability by blaming dealer repair work.

 Electric Vehicle Considerations